Waste is not a thing that’s made, but a thing that’s done

 - Mr. Abdullah Keizrul Bin, Chairperson, Network of Asian River Basin Organizations (NARBO)

-This post is a part of the April 2016 series on Inclusive Businesses and Sanitation.
+This post is a part of the April 2016 series on Inclusive Businesses and Sanitation on the Practitioner’s Hub for Inclusive Business.
 View the whole series for more business examples, research and insights on sustainable sanitation solutions.

 Also published on Medium.